-- Motivation - A planning problem asks if we can reach a goal state from the initial state. - If we have a tree of all possible actions from the initial state to successor states and so on. - We can determine if there is a plan from start to the goal. - Problem: this tree is exponential in size. - Planning Graphs - Planning graph is a polynomial-size approximation to this tree.
-Trade off is that the planning graph indicates states that can possibly be reached. - It cannot definitively answer if the goal G is attainable from s0 - But, it can estimate how may steps it takes to reach G. - The estimate is always correct when it reports the goal is not reachable. - It never overestimates the number of steps (hence an admissible heuristic)
+- A planning problem asks if we can reach a goal state from the initial state. - If we have a tree of all possible actions from the initial state to successor states and so on. - We can determine if there is a plan from start to the goal. - Problem: this tree is exponential in size.

+- Planning graph is a polynomial-size approximation to this tree. - Trade off is that the planning graph indicates states that can possibly be reached. - It cannot definitively answer if the goal G is attainable from s0 - But, it can estimate how may steps it takes to reach G. - The estimate is always correct when it reports the goal is not reachable. - It never overestimates the number of steps (hence an admissible heuristic) - Where are planning graphs used? - Used for obtaining heuristic values (estimating the cost of obtaining a goal) - Used for determining a plan (GraphPlan)